August 23, 2013

 What Le Corbusier and James Turrell Can Tell Us About Working with Nature

-Lessons in humility and design-thinking from two modern masters.
+Lessons in humility and connecting with nature from two modern masters

 Two current exhibitions in New York combine to provide some insights into 21st century design thinking.
 One is the comprehensive Le Corbusier retrospective at the Museum of Modern Art, the other is James Turrell’s magnificent installation at the Guggenheim Museum.

 For those of us who were brought up on the mother’s milk of the modern movement, seeing the work of le Corbusier in one place, our profound modern master, turned out to be somewhat disheartening: It’s a kind of aide-memoire of his haughty and often dehumanizing approach to architectural design and urban renewal.
 In spite of his impressive accomplishments, we’re left wondering exactly who our mentor was actually planning and designing for.
 Certainly not the residents of Paris who, to their credit, roundly rejected some of his most arrogant and insane visions; or the modern day residents of Chandigar and Brasilia, designed by his disciples Lucio Costa and Oscar Neimeyer.
 And least of all the millions of public housing residents and other urban dwellers who eventually fell victim to his failed urban planning ideologies.

 As I wandered in silence among the 60 objects, I had to remind myself that in spite of these shortcomings, Le Corbusier was still a modern master, a maker of “machines for living in,” a “poet in three dimensions,” in the words of New York Times architectural critic Michael Kimmelman.
 But the urban planner in me thought: yes, but at what cost?